 Does Divorce Insurance Exist?

-A prenuptial agreement, also referred to as a “prenup” or antenuptial agreement, is a legal contract drawn up prior to marriage between two people to ensure that if the marriage dissolves, certain conditions will be met.
+A prenuptial agreement, also referred to as a “prenup” or "antenuptial agreement," is a legal contract drawn up between future spouses to promise that if the marriage dissolves, the terms that they agreed upon prior to getting married will be met.

 What Would Divorce Insurance Cover?